DFStewart/CarND-MPC-Project/README.md

 After some trial and error I settled on N = 17, dt=0.023s and T = 0.391s.
 This in concert with the gains applied to the costs seemed to work best.

 ## Polynomial Fitting and MPC Preprocessing
-The simulator returns x and y global position coordinates of the car.
-We need to translate these into the vehicle body coordinate system first before sending to the MPC solver.
+The simulator returns x and y global position coordinates of the car as well as the waypoints.
+We need to translate these into the vehicle body coordinate system first before sending to the MPC solver as the kinematic equations are mechanized in that frame of reference.

 ![alt text][image5]

-Once the coordinates of the car are in the vehicle body frame we apply the polyfit function with 3rd order.
+Once the waypoints of the car are in the vehicle body frame we apply the polyfit function with 3rd order.
 The polyfit function will fit a polynomial of 3rd order.
 3rd order was selected because of the suggestion in Lesson 18 that they work best at fitting most roads.

 ## MPC
 For the actual MPC itself, I started with the mpc_to_line example from Lesson 19.
 I started by adjusting N, dt and T. This did not seem to be enough to get the car driving smoothly.
 To improve this I used the suggestion in Lecture 19 to apply gains/cost modifiers for each variable we are attempting to minimize the cost.
 These "lambda" variables are hand tuned to the performance of the MPC.
 For example if I want the car to prioritize minimizing CTE, I increase the gain on CTE which increases the overall cost.
 These parameters were primarily hand tuned.
 The best gains I used are shown below: